 Contact our expert DUI Attorneys in Phoenix at Stewart Law Group as soon as possible when faced with a Driving Under the Influence (DUI) charge.
-Our DUI defense lawyer will begin preparing your defense strategy immediately and appear at both the criminal court hearing and the Arizona Motor Vehicle Division hearing to defend your rights.
+Our DUI / DWI defense lawyers will begin preparing your defense strategy immediately and appear at both the criminal court hearing and the Arizona Motor Vehicle Division hearing to defend your rights.
 The penalties associated with driving under the influence in Arizona are tough, which is why legal representation is important.

 What sort of DUI cases do we handle?
 We have fought all types of charges related to driving impairment, from first-time offenses to extreme or aggravated and many other serious DUI-related charges.
 Because Scott David Stewart is trained and practiced as a prosecutor for many years, our firm has a distinct advantage in defending your case.
 By understanding how the other side thinks, our legal team is able to use that insight to minimize or even eliminate the charges against you.

 When charged with a DUI in Arizona – including the areas around Phoenix such as Chandler, Scottsdale, or Peoria, you face penalties from both the criminal court and the Arizona Motor Vehicle Division.
 The consequences of driving under the influence in Arizona are some of the harshest in the country, which is why it is important for you to have a skilled Phoenix-based attorney on your side.
 They can help both minimize the penalties and clear your name.
 Scott David Stewart and his team of skilled criminal defense attorneys will work to defend your case, ensuring you receive the lowest penalties possible.
 Contact us today to set up a FREE case evaluation to discuss your legal options and learn how Scott Stewart can help protect your rights and defend your future.